yackx/ipgo/content/classic/8queens/queens.md

 ### Data structure

-An array of integers will suffice, with each index corresponding to column and each value of the array representing a row.
+An array of integers will suffice, with each index corresponding to a column and each value of the array representing a row.
 There is no need to declare a two-dimensional array.

+The diagram above is therefore represented by `[]{6, 4, 2, 0, 5, 7, 1, 3}`.

 ### Backtracking

 The puzzle serves as a good exercise to illustrate the **backtracking depth-first search** algorithm.
 Backtracking incrementally builds candidates to the solutions, and discards them (_backtracks_) as soon as the candidate cannot lead to valid solution.
-This approach is much more effecient than brute-force, where we would try to build all combinations on the board, even if they are doomed from the start, for instance by placing two queens on the first row and attempting to place a third one although this could never lead to a valid position because of the two first queens in check.
+This approach is much more effecient than brute-force, where we would try to build all combinations on the board, even if they are doomed from the start, for instance by placing two queens on the first row and attempting to place a third one elsewhere, even though this can never lead to a valid position because the two first queens are in check.

 To solve an $n$ queens board, we start by creating a slice of $n$ integers.
-Then we solve boards of increasing size $k$, starting at $k=0$ to $k=n$.
+Then we solve boards of increasing size $k$, starting at $k=0$ and finishing at $k=n$.

 ```go
 func SolveNQueens(n int) {